CubeCoders/AMPTemplates/.github/ISSUE_TEMPLATE/ConfigRequest.md

 # Module Request

-Note: Please try setting up a configuration yourself before raising an issue to request a configuration:  https://config.getamp.sh/
+Note: Please try setting up a configuration yourself before raising an issue to request a configuration:  ~~https://config.getamp.sh/~~
+***There is a newer beta version available at https://config.iceofwraith.com

 ## Game Information: